David Conley Nelson

 Foreword Reviews will celebrate the winners during a program at the American Library Association Annual Conference in Orlando, Florida in June.
 We will also name the Editor’s Choice Prize 2015 for Fiction, Nonfiction and Foreword Reviews’ 2015 INDIEFAB Publisher of the Year Award during the presentation.

 About Dr. Nelson: David Conley Nelson received his Ph.D. in History from Texas A&M University in 2012.
 He earned an M.A. in History from Texas A&M in 2000, a B.A. in French from the University of Houston in 1997, and a B.S. in Journalism from the University of Oregon in 1975.
 David received the Juanita Brooks Award for the best graduate student paper presented at the annual conference of the Mormon History Association in Aalborg, Denmark for “The Hübener Syndrome: How Mormons Remember Church History in Nazi Germany.”

 David became interested in the Mormon Church and the Nazis during a previous marriage to a Latter-day Saint’s member whose son’s questions sparked years of research into the subject.
 In graduate school, he became the protege of Professor Arnold P. Krammer, who taught the history of Nazi Germany and the Holocaust for 41 years at Texas A&M University.
-Dr. Krammer lost all of his extended Hungarian Jewish family when they were put on boxcars for Auschwitz in June 1944.
+Dr. Krammer lost most of his extended Hungarian Jewish family when they were put on boxcars for Auschwitz in June 1944.

 About the OU Press: During its more than eighty years of continuous operation, the University of Oklahoma Press has gained international recognition as an outstanding publisher of scholarly literature.
 It was the first university press established in the Southwest, and the fourth in the western half of the country.